scratchfoundation/scratch-resources/README.md

 ### Workflow ###
 If you are comfortable with github, forking repositories, and making pull requests, you can fork this repository and submit a pull request with your translated files.

-Translated files for publication should be put in the appropriate language directory within the `www` directory.
+On github, translated files for publication should be put in the appropriate language directory within the `www` directory.
 The file also needs to have the same name as the original resource.
-For example, if you have a French translation of the Catch Game Cards from the Activity Cards set, you would add your PDF file to `/www/cards/fr` with the name `catchCards.pdf`.
+For example, if you have a French translation of the
+Catch Game Cards from the Activity Cards set, you would add your PDF file to `/www/cards/fr` with the name `catchCards.pdf`.

 **If you're not comfortable with github etc.**, You can download source files you want to translate from